Pickering GO Station: Platforms

 Pickering has three platforms for trains, 1 and 2 which serve trains to Union and trains to Oshawa.
 Track 3, separated from the other tracks, is closest to the bus bays and station.
 Track 3 is the original track before the extension to Oshawa, and is no longer being used.

 Pedestrian bridge

 The Pickering Pedestrian Bridge was opened in 2012 between the GO station on its south side of the tracks and Pickering Town Centre, a shopping centre with access to regional bus service on the bridge's north side.
 The 250 m enclosed bridge spans 6 railway tracks, the 14 lanes of Highway 401 and the two-lane Pickering Parkway, a municipal road.
-At night, the bridge is illuminated by 300 LED lights in rotating shades of lilac, purple, blue and teal making the bridge visible from overflying airplanes.
+At night, the bridge is illuminated by 300 LED lights in rotating shades of lilac, purple, blue and teal.
 The bridge has received the City of Pickering’s 2019 Urban Design Award and the 2019 Engineering News Record Global Best Projects Award.
 In 2021, the bridge became a Guinness World Record holder for the longest enclosed pedestrian bridge in the world.
 Exterior cladding of the bridge in a metallic mesh proved to be problematic during construction and, along with severe weather, delayed its completion.